mngugi/Mobile-Vulnarabilities-/README.md

 - Build with PIE and enable ASLR.
 - Use AddressSanitizer/UndefinedBehaviorSanitizer in testing.
 - Validate all inputs before passing to native layers.
-- Implement secure parsing for complex formats with whitelist and size limits.
+- Implement secure parsing for complex formats with a whitelist and size limits.

 ### Build and CI/CD
 - Integrate static analysis (clang-tidy, Coverity).